-Settlement plates will be measured and paid for in units of each, complete-in-place.
+Settlement plates will be measured and paid for in units of each, complete-in- place.
 This price shall include furnishing, installing, maintaining, and removing when no longer required.

-Surcharge placement and removal will be measured in cubic yards as determined by the plan quantity and will be paid for at the contract unit price per cubic yard.
+Surcharge placement and removal will be measured in cubic yards as determined by plan quantity and will be paid for at the contract unit price per cubic yard.
 This price shall include furnishing, placing, and removing surcharge material and disposing of surplus and unsuitable materials.

-- If geotextile drainage fabric is a pay item, measurement and payment will be in accordance with Section 504. - 6.
-Geotextile for embankment stabilization will be measured in square yards, complete-in-place.
+- 5. If geotextile drainage fabric is a pay item, measurement and payment will be in accordance with Section 504. - 6.
+Geotextile for embankment stabilization will be measured in square yards complete-in-place.
 Overlaps and seams will not be measured for separate payment.
-The accepted quantity of geotextile will be paid for at the contract unit price per square yard.
-This price shall include furnishing, placing and lapping or seaming of material.
+The accepted quantity of geotextile will be paid for at the contract unit price per square yard, which price shall be full compensation for furnishing, placing, lapping or seaming material and for all materials, labor, tools, equipment and incidentals necessary to complete the work.